giacomocaironi/Kart/docs/docs/step_by_step/publishing.md

 ...
 ```

-You can see that we have added a new entry within ``ManualMapper`` to specify the location of the sitemap, then we only had to add the new ``DefaultSitemapRenderer`` to the list of renderers.
+You can see that the only thing we need is to add a new mapper, ``DefaultSitemapMapper``, and a new renderer, ``DefaultSitemapRenderer``

 ## Robots.txt